9 Things to Do in Lucca When You’re Not Bike Riding | Lucca Cycling Club

 Variety is indeed the spice of life, and not everyone longs to labor up San Pellegrino’s hellacious ramps with little more than pie and a Strava route to show for it.
 As the adage goes, if you want to be more interesting, learn new and interesting things.
 The decade I’ve spent here has lent me a plethora of those mantra-driven experiences.
 Experiences I want to share with the world.

 I’ll leave out the “things to do in Lucca” basics.
-Yes, Pisa is next door, where there’s a tower that’s not reliably level nor made from pizza, which to some is disappointing.
+Yes, Pisa is next door, where there’s a tower that’s neither reliably level nor made from pizza.
 Lucca is a (beautiful) walled city with fortifications dating to the Renaissance.
 You can definitely walk on those walls.
-We’ve also got a tower, though ours isn’t leaning.
+We also have a tower (or two), though ours isn’t leaning.
 It’s likely for the best, given it’s got a family of centuries-old oak trees perched precariously atop, purportedly propagated by the former Princess of Lucca, Napoleon’s sister Elisa Bonaparte herself.

 Fortunately, you’re not in a guidebook—you’re here, where I can share my beyond-the-bike slow travel secrets unfettered.